wrr/drop/README.md

 ## Environment variables

 Environment variables that Drop uses are:

 * `DROP_HOME` - use it to change the location where Drop stores all its files - default config, environment dirs, runtime files.
 If not set, `~/.drop` is used.
 * `DROP_ENV` - set by Drop and available in the sandbox, contains the id of the currently active Drop environment.
 Allows programs to determine that they are running within Drop.
-Can be used to modify shell prompt within Drop or to conditionally load some config file that should apply only in Drop or only outside of Drop.
+Can be used to modify shell prompt within Drop or to conditionally load some config files that should apply only in Drop or only outside of Drop.
 The content of this variable should not be trusted as it can be modified by sandboxed programs.
 * `debian_chroot` - set by Drop to modify the default shell prompt on Debian based systems (adds `(drop)` prefix to prompt).

 ## Drop tour